 Stem cell maintenance is essential for continuous tissue formation during steady-state and under stress.
-The constant supply of de novo generated mature cells from adult stem cells is pivotal for the lifelong function of many organs, in particular for tissues with high turn-over rates such as the gut, skin and blood.
+The constant supply of de novo generated mature cells from adult stem cells is pivotal for the lifelong function of many organs, in particular for tissues with high turn-over rates including blood.
 Understanding the mechanisms of fate choice in stem and progenitor cells holds the promise of replacement of non-functioning tissues by engineered tissues in the future.
 One of the most thoroughly studied adult stem cell types are hematopoietic stem cells that give rise to all blood cells.
 HSC can be prospectively isolated to very high purity, and after bone marrow transplantation the infused donor HSCs disclose their amazing regenerative potential and continuously generate blood cells over long periods of time in the recipients.
 Despite the precise phenotypic description of HSCs the molecular mechanisms, including signaling pathways and receptor interplay, underlying fate-choice decisions are not resolved, and failure of hematopoiesis can lead to life-threatening blood disorders disclosing the need for a tight regulation of fate choices of HSC to ensure welfare of the organism.
 We focus on cell-intrinsic and extrinsic niche-mediated signals that regulate hematopoietic stem and progenitor cell fate.